- March 23, 2023: The schedule is updated.

 Medical Natural Language Processing for Social media and Clinical texts (MedNLP-SC) is one of the core tasks in NTCIR-17 for medical natural language processing using clinical texts written by physicians (radiology reports) or social media data.
 The goal of this shared task is to promote the development of practical systems that support various medical services.

-The MedNLP-SC task has two corpus-based subtasks: Social media subtask (Adverse Drug Event detection for social media texts in Japanese, English, French, and German) and Radiology report subtasks (Named Entity Recognition and TNM staging for radiology reports in Japanese).
+The MedNLP-SC task has two corpus-based subtasks: Social media subtask (Adverse Drug Event detection for social media texts in Japanese, English, French, and German) and Radiology report subtask (TNM staging for radiology reports in Japanese).

 Social Media Corpus